What is Polyester? (& its sustainable alternatives)

 Where do you find polyester?

 Another form of polyester used in fashion is poly-blends.
-Originally, this referred to combining two or more different poly materials to make a separate material, but is now commonly used to refer to the blending of polyester fibres and natural ones.
+Originally, it referred to combining different poly materials, but now it commonly means blending polyester fibres with natural ones.
 Poly-cotton, linen blends and terrycot (a blend of terylene and cotton) are common poly-blends used in fashion.

 What makes polyester unsustainable?

 While polyester is a synthetic fiber, its raw materials are technically natural.
-Most polyester is made out of petroleum, a non-renewable carbon-intensive resource.
-Petroleum, also known as crude oil and oil, is a naturally occurring, yellowish-black liquid found in geological formations beneath the Earth's surface.
+Most manufacturers produce polyester from petroleum, which is a non-renewable and carbon-intensive resource.
+Petroleum, or crude oil, is a naturally occurring yellowish-black liquid found beneath the Earth’s surface.
 We are currently using up petroleum much faster than it can be produced in nature, and some predictions suggest we will reach maximum extraction by 2030.
 According to A New Textiles Economy Report 2017, producing plastic-based fibers for textiles uses an estimated 342 million barrels of oil each year.

-Polyester has often been considered more sustainable from a consumer care standpoint as polyester garments last a really long time and require less water, energy and heat for washing.
-But because the fabric is designed to last for so long, it takes more than 200 years to decompose.
+Polyester often gets recognized for being more sustainable from a consumer care perspective because garments made from it tend to last a long time and need less water, energy, and heat when washed.
+However, since manufacturers design polyester to be so durable, it takes more than 200 years for the fabric to decompose.
 While this wouldn’t be as much of an issue if we could guarantee clothes are not thrown away, around 85% of all textiles thrown away in the U.S., roughly 13 million tonnes in 2017, are either dumped into landfills or burned.

 During a polyester product’s lifecycle, there are environmental implications.
-For example, hundreds of thousands of microfibers are released into the wastewater when we wash synthetic and natural clothes.
-The jury is still out on how harmful the natural microfibers are, but we now know that plastic microfibers are being ingested by marine life, animals and even humans.
+When we wash synthetic and natural clothes, we release hundreds of thousands of microfibers into the wastewater.
+While researchers are still studying the effects of natural microfibers, we know that plastic microfibers enter marine ecosystems and get ingested by marine life, animals, and even humans.
 Each cycle of a washing machine could release more than 700,000 microscopic plastic fibers into the environment.
-While the full extent and impact of these microplastics are not yet clear, it is clear that the problem is widespread (microplastics have been found all around the world) and could have detrimental impacts to plant, animal, and human health.
+While researchers have not yet fully clarified the extent and impact of microplastics, they recognize that the problem is widespread, with microplastics appearing all around the world.
+This issue poses potential threats to the health of plants, animals, and humans alike.

 Now we know why polyester is so bad for the environment, we can start to look for alternatives when we shop.
 Luckily there are plenty to choose from!